NOAA-EMC/NCEPLIBS-external/doc/README_docker_gnu.md

    set the LAYOUT_X, LAYOUT_Y, RUN_CMD_UTILS, and RUN_CMD_POST
    variables.

-3. LOW MEMORY MACHINES - The workflow used more than 16 GB of RAM, on top of the memory your OS and other applications use.
-If you don't have significantly more than 16 GB of RAM, then use the 4 core config, but reduce the utilities to one MPI rank.
+3. LOW MEMORY MACHINES - The workflow uses more than 16 GB of memory, on top of the memory your OS and other applications use.
+If you don't have significantly more than 16 GB of memory (RAM+swap), then use the 4 core config, but reduce the utilities to one MPI rank.
 Do that by putting this at the end of config.sh:

        RUN_CMD_UTILS="mpirun -np 1"